LukeyBSystems/deepstatsdocs/index.md

 Finally, customize the post-processing of stats with the math expression parser built into the editor.
 Use a polynomial function to convert armour rating into a damage reduction percentage, or clamp your Resistance stat between 0 and 100 then round the final value.
 Additional Modifier types are available to modify the final value of a stat.

-For a detailed look at the kinds of modifiers you can create see either the [modifiers overview](/Modifiers) or check out some of the [recipes](/Recipes).
+For a detailed look at the kinds of modifiers you can create see either the [modifiers overview](/Modifiers).

 ### 2. Simple and Fast
 The faster the library, the more complex and interesting stats and modifiers we can add to our games.
 DeepStats uses smart data layouts, carefully applied unsafe code, caching where possible, and Unity's Burst compiler to take advantage of the speed of LLVM to maximise performance.
 DeepStats also does not create any garbage after initialisation.
 In the stress test with 1000 DeepStats instances each with 1600 assorted modifiers (1.6M total modifiers), it takes around 0.3ms to update all of them on a mid-range CPU.
 It does not require any multi-threading, background tasks, async-await style programming to reach these speeds, so DeepStats is incredibly simple to use.